jglovier/jglovier.github.io/_posts/2015-01-27-the-value-of-originality.md

 ---
 layout: blogpost
 title: "The value of originality"
-subhead: "(Spoiler: it really just depends on your goals)"
+subhead: "Spoiler: it really just depends on your goals"
 imgclass:
 categories: design
 ---